AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-30593-magento-patch-expired-quotes-are-not-cleaned-up.md

 ---
-title: "MDVA-30593 patch: expired quotes are not cleaned up"
+title: 'MDVA-30593 patch: expired quotes are not cleaned up'
-description: "The MDVA-30593 patch solves the issue where quotes that expired according to the **Quote Lifetime** setting, are not cleaned up.
+description: The MDVA-30593 patch solves the issue where quotes that expired according to the **Quote Lifetime** setting, are not cleaned up.
 This patch is available when the [Quality Patches Tool (QPT)](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.0.5 is installed.
-Please note that the issue was fixed in Adobe Commerce 2.3.4."
+Please note that the issue was fixed in Adobe Commerce 2.3.4.
+exl-id: 5ee91546-a5cb-4282-bdfc-c9bb3438af50
 ---
 # MDVA-30593 patch: expired quotes are not cleaned up

 The MDVA-30593 patch solves the issue where quotes that expired according to the **Quote Lifetime** setting, are not cleaned up.
 This patch is available when the [Quality Patches Tool (QPT)](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.0.5 is installed.
 Please note that the issue was fixed in Adobe Commerce 2.3.4.